subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 **Learning the Model Parameters**

+The brain encodes parameters $W$ in Predictive Coding by setting the strengths of its synaptic connections, while neuron state $z(l)$ is encoded by the firing rate of the neuron.
-The parameters in Predictive Coding can be updated while the network is operating, hence it does not require a separate training process and can be learnt using gradient descent.
-Assume the simple linear model $z(l) = W_l z(l-1) + \epsilon$, where the the Gaussian noise process is common to all levels and is given by $N(0,\Sigma)$.
+The parameters can be updated while the network is operating, hence it does not require a separate training process and can be learnt using gradient descent.
+Assume the simple linear model $z(l) = W_l z(l-1) + \epsilon$, where the Gaussian noise process is common to all levels and is given by $N(0,\Sigma)$.
 The gradient ${\partial E\over{\partial W_l}}$ is given by

 $$ -{\partial E\over{\partial W_l}} = \Pi [z(l-1) - Wz(l)] z(l)^T $$

 This is a local learning rule of the Hebbian type since the change in synaptic weights depends on the presynaptic latent activity $z(l)$ and the postsynaptic prediction error $z(l-1)-Wz(l)$.

-Hence the prediction error can be reduced either by making a better prediction (by changing $z(l)$, or by changing the prediction model itself (by changing $W$).
+Hence the prediction error can be reduced either by making a better prediction (by changing $z(l))$, or by changing the prediction model itself (by changing $W$).
 The rate of synaptic changes in the brain is lower than the rate with which the brain makes inferences, but if an event happens often enough, it ends up changing the brain's inference model.
-The brain encodes parameters $W$ by setting the strengths of its synaptic connections, while neuron state $z(l)$ is encoded by the firing rate of the neuron.

 ### Model for Prediction Using EBM/Diffusions

 We now move on to the problem of modeling the prediction module in the ETPC model.
-If the prediction module is sufficiently sophisticated, then the ETPC model can get by using relatively simple inference-generation modules of the type discussed in the prior section.
+If the prediction module is sufficiently sophisticated, then the ETPC model can get by using relatively simple inference-generation modules of the Predictive Coding type discussed in the prior section.
-The prediction module generates a new sample $x_{n+1}$ by stochastically minimizing the energy function $E_W(x;z_n;u_{n+1})$, which is equivalent to sampling from a probability distribution $p_W(x|z_n, u_{n+1})$
+The prediction module generates a new sample $x_{n+1}$ by stochastically minimizing the energy function $E_W(x;z_n;u_{n+1})$, which is equivalent to sampling from a probability distribution $p_W(x|z_n, u_{n+1})$.
 In this expression the vector $x_n=(x_n^1,...,x_n^N)$ represents the internal state of the system at time $n$, such that $x_n^i$ is the state of the $i^{th}$ neuron, $z_n$ is the prior state that reflects the latest sensory data, while $u_{n+1}$ represents actions that the organism is planning to takes.
-$E_W$ has to be a complex multimodal function of the spin glass type function if it is to capture the richness of the world.
+$E_W$ has to be a complex multimodal function of the spin glass type if it is to capture the perceptual richness of the world.
 As we saw in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html), EBMs can be implemented using diffusion models and this is the approach that we will pursue.

-I am going to do a step by step illustration of how EBMs can be used to model conditional probability distributions and the resulting sampling process.
+The basic premis of EBMs is that given a system of N interacting nodes, the probability $p_W(x^1,...,x^N)$ that the system is in state $(x^1,...,x^N)$ in equilibrium is given by the Boltzmann distribution

+$$ p_W(x^1,...,x^N|x,u) = {\exp^{-E_W (x^1,...,x^N;x,u)}\over Z_W} $$

+where $E_W(x^1,...,x^N)$ is the equilibrium energy for the state, $x$ and $u$ are conditioning variables representing the previous state and action, and $Z_W$ is the partition function (please see [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html) for a derivation of this equation).
+When the system is initialized from a non-equilibrium state, its nodes interact with one another, and gradually the interactions cause the energy to decrease until equilibrium is reached at which point the probability distribution of the system state is given by this equation.
+This can serve as a way for sampling from complex probability distributions.

+In the context of using this idea to model the prediction process in brains:
+I am hypothesizing that there is a set of neurons $(x^1,...,x^N)$ in the brain whose equilibrium state represents what our current perception.
+The state of these neurons is constantly changing in response to new sensory data as well due to predictions that the brain is making.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat83.png)

 Figure 5: Modeling the Energy Function of a collection of interacting nodes using a Transformer based Artificial Neural Network

-The basic premis of EBMs is that samples from the complex multi-modal probability distribution for the system state can be generated by using a system of interacting nodes, and allowing the system to stochastically settle to an equilibrium state of minimum energy.
-When the system reaches equilibrium, the probability distribution of the state $(x^1,...,x^N)$ is connected to the energy of the system by the Boltzmann distribution

-$$ p_W(x^1,...,x^N) = {\exp^{-E_W (x^1,...,x^N)}\over Z_W} $$

-where $E(x^1,...,x^N)$ is the energy for the state (please see [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html) for a derivation of this equation.

-When the system is initialized from a non-equilibrium state, its nodes interact with one another, and gradually the interactions cause the energy to decrease until equilibrium is reached at which point the probability distribution of the system state is given by this equation.
-In the context of using this idea to model the prediction process in brains:
-I am hypothesizing that there is a set of neurons $(x^1,...,x^N)$ in the brain whose equilibrium state changes in reponse to sensory data followed by another change that reflects the brain's prediction of the next state.
-If the prediction and the latest sensory data do not match, then this causes these neurons to transition to a non-equilibrium state.
-They subsequently interact with each other and settle into a new equilibrium state that takes the new sensory data into account as part of the inference process.
-This is then followed by the next prediction and the cycle repeats.

-The advantage of modeling the prediction module using EBMs is that we need not worry about the details of how the nodes interact with one another, and instead focus on modeling the energy function $E_W(x^1,...,x^N)$.
+The advantage of modeling the prediction module using EBMs is that we need not worry about the details of how the nodes interact with one another, and instead focus on modeling the energy function $E_W(x^1,...,x^N; x,u)$.
 If we are able to model the brain's energy function using an artificial neural network based function approximator such as a transformer (see above figure), then this enables us to generate samples from the model that follow the same distribution as samples generated by the brain.
 This is similar to the idea of using Statistical Mechanics to model  systems containing millions of interacting nodes.
 In both cases we ignore the details of the microscopic interactions between individual nodes and and focus on the macro behavior of the collection by directly modeling the system energy function.

-To summarize, focusing on the energy function as opposed to the interconnection between neurons (called the connectome), enables us to bypass the intractable problem to figuring out the connectome topology, with the more tractable one of approximating the brain's energy function using a function approximator.
+To summarize, focusing on the energy function as opposed to the micro-architecture of the brain (called the connectome) enables us to bypass the intractable problem to figuring out the connectome topology, with the more tractable one of approximating the brain's energy function using a function approximator.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat122.png)

 Figure 6: Modeling Predictive Perception in animal brains by means of minimization of the Energy Function.
 The minimization is carried out over L stages, with $N_L$ step Langevin Sampling used to do minimization at each stage

-Once we have a good model for the energy function, say $E_W(x^1,...,x^N)$, the next step is to generate samples from it, and the specific way depends upon the system in question.
+Once we have a good model for the energy function, say $E_W(x^1,...,x^N;x,u)$, the next step is to generate samples from it, and the specific way depends upon the system in question.
 For example in the brain, energy is minimized by direct interactions between neighboring neurons as in spin glass models (discussed in detail in [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html)), while modern AI has discovered another way of doing this by way of diffusion models.
-The main idea behind the diffusion models, shown in figure 6, is basically the same as for the simulated annealing method for finding a good equilibrium state in statistical mechanics (also discussed in  [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html)).
+The main idea behind thesez models, shown in figure 6, is basically the same as for the simulated annealing method for finding a good equilibrium state in statistical mechanics (also discussed in  [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html)).
 Starting from an initial non-equilibrium state, the algorithm enables us to gradually transition to states of lower energy using a stochastic recursive sampling algorithm called Langevin dynamics.
 However this cannot be done in a single step, otherwise the iteration will get stuck in non-optimal local minima or saddle points.
 One way to avoid this is by introducing some noise into the process, starting from a high noise level and then gradually decreasing it (this is similar to starting from a high temperature and gradually decreasing it in simulated annealing).
 This leads to a multistage optimisation procedure as shown in the above figure with the noise levels decreasing from right to left, as the optimisation proceeds.
 At each stage of the noise level, Langevin sampling is used to do a few steps of the optimisation.
 Gradually the system reaches lower and lower energy states, and as a result the generated state moves towards the one with the correct probabilitity distribution.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat123.png)